gpg/gpg4win/doc/README-BETA-en.txt

   * You defintely should create copies of your old encrypted/signed emails, e.g. in the form of PST files.

-  * Encrypted E-Mails occuring decrypted on Server:
+  * Encrypted E-Mails occuring un-encrypted on the email server:
-    It can happend that encrypted emails will be copied to your email server in decrypted form.
+    It can happend that parts of encrypted emails are copied to your email server (IMAP or MAPI) in un-encrypted/decrypted form when creating or viewing them.
-    Affected are the so-called email bodies while this will not happen for attachments.
+    Affected is the content of the email view windows, thus usually the so-called email body.
+Attachments are not affected.
     Switching off the Outlook Preview will lower the probability of this to happen.

-  * Emails will be stored on the server in Microsoft specific forma and thus not be readable via other email programs.
+  * Emails will be stored on the server in Microsoft specific format and thus not be readable via other email programs.

 Important hints for using S/MIME